-When people talk about the lifecycle of a product it usually starts when the product is launched and focuses on the live lifecycle.
-But what about the lifecycle throughout the development of a product?
-Is there one?
+When people talk about the life cycle of a product it usually starts when the product is launched and focuses on the live life cycle.
+But what about the software development life cycle?
+Is there life before launching?
 At Uruit we believe there is, that a product never dies but instead it evolves, and should always adapt to the users’ needs and expectations.

-So what are the phases of a Digital Product Lifecycle?
+So what are the 4 phases of product life cycle?

 Today’s products are always evolving.
 Users’ needs and expectations are more informed and sophisticated than ever, and product teams are always working to find new ways to adapt products or identify new ones.

 While we need to define specific cycles, the reality is that in digital products what works best is to continually iterate between cycles.
 We should be working continuously on hypothesis, testing and validating.
 It’s important to make mistakes as early as possible so information gathered from them can be used effectively to make quick decisions.
 And this should be the mindset for the whole Digital Product Life Cycle.

 The size of the team will depend on the type and magnitude of the product but should be composed of specific roles for the duration of the whole cycle, including a Product Owner, UX Designers and Developers.
 Other roles that will assume specific actions at key moments are the: Product Strategist, Researcher, ML Engineer, Data Scientist, DevOps and Testers.

 When a company or team detects an opportunity to serve customer needs, they automatically start to think about what the best product would be to fit this need.
 Or when a team has a product idea but seeks to validate if there is in fact a need, they start the process of research and definitions.
 These kinds of processes are what we call The Product Strategy.